 CLIMATE: The workshops are based around giving people an understanding of the principals of science and the laws of nature which can be applied in varying ways to any climate.
 In our videos we are specifically showing people how to apply these rules in a temperate climate.

-- Learn about Koanga’s goals for composting.
+- Learn about Koanga’s composting goals

-Episode 2 – Koanga’s Heap
+Episode 2 – Koanga’s Compost Heap

 Episode 3 – The Design Process